fdwr/sigkill.dk/writings/smoothies.md

 * Vanilla soy milk.

-Tasty, but only mildly sweet.
+Tasty and not very sweet.

 ## Decent